Heated Medvedev wins QF for Russia; Australia beats Britain - WHIZ News

 Fair enough.
 De Minaur spent five hours on court in back-to-back matches, saving four match points before losing his singles to Evans in a 3-hour, 23-minute encounter, and then saving four match points before winning the deciding doubles in a super tiebreaker.

 “It was unreal.
-You know, the adrenaline has kind of worn off and I’m exhausted,” Kyrgios said.
+The adrenaline has kind of worn off and I’m exhausted,” Kyrgios said.
 “But it was awesome.
 It was honestly — today was one of the best moments in my career, definitely.”

 Australia’s unbeaten run through the new team tournament has come at a time when the country needs some good news amid catastrophic wildfires that have claimed at least 26 lives since September, killed millions of animals and destroyed more than 2,000 homes.

-Britain had four match points in the doubles.
+Britain almost ended it, having four match points in the doubles.
 The one that Murray won’t forget was at 11-10, when he had an almost open court in front of him but somehow sent a backhand long.

 “I missed that shot basically on top of the net, which was ridiculous,” Murray said.
 “That will hurt.
 I’ll probably never miss it again in my career.
 But today I missed it, and that cost us.”